 Directions

-In a large skillet, add water and sugar and boil until sugar is dissolved.
-Add tangerine slices in a single layer.
+In a large skillet, add water and sugar and boil until the sugar is dissolved.
+Add in the tangerine slices in a single layer.
 Reduce heat and simmer for about 40 minutes, turning over occasionally.

 Transfer tangerines to a wire rack or parchment paper lined baking sheet.
 Dry overnight at room temperature.